htjb/globalemu/README.rst

 A poster presentation of ``globalemu`` has recently been presented at the `2021 Virtual SKA Science Conference <https://skao.eventsair.com/science21/>`__ and a PDF copy can be viewed `here <https://htjb.github.io/static/globalemu.pdf>`__.

+Note that the timings/accuracies reported on the poster were valid at the time of presenting.
+However, the emulator has since been made faster.

 Requirements
 ------------